 Another useful set of resources might be government information.
 For more information on how to search for government information, see our Government Information Subject Guide.

 Once you have a short list of cases, use the case name (if distinct) or the citation (reference) to find the case.

 - The Canadian Legal Information Institute provides free access to legal materials, including cases from all levels of Canadian courts.
 Use this site to quickly retrieve the full-text of a Canadian case.

 - Quicklaw has the full-text of most Canadian cases, plus a number of other useful features.
-For example, to find articles that discuss a specific case, first look up the case in Quicklaw, then click the "QuickCITE" link near the top of the page, then click "Commentary Referring to this Case".
-You can also use the QuickCITE link to check the history of the case (which you should always do, to make sure you've got the most recent version), and to look for other cases that may have discussed your case (click on "Summary of Judicial Considerations" and "Citing Cases" to retrieve these).
+For example, to find articles that discuss a specific case, first look up the case in Quicklaw, click on "Note up with QuickCITE", and click "Commentary Referring to this Case".
+You can also look at the history of the case (which you should always do, to make sure you've got the most recent version), and look for other cases that may have discussed your case (click on "Citing Cases" to retrieve these).
 It is always worth checking both Quicklaw and WestlawNext Canada when looking for judicial considerations and secondary sources.